Raathigesh/Raathigesh.github.io/_posts/2017-01-12-using-abstract-syntax-tree-to-manipulating-code.md

 ast.program.body[0].declarations[0].id.name = "y";
 ```

+In the above example, I accessed a node directly and changed the name property.
 But how do I know the node that is holding the variable name?

 Meet [AST Explorer](https://astexplorer.net/), a tool which will generate the AST of a code snippet in the browser.
 Examine how the AST of our code snippet looks like [here](https://astexplorer.net/#/TEMnzHmo3M).

-But at the end of the day, we have to turn the AST back to code for it be usefull.
+But eventually, we have to turn the AST back to code for it be usefull.
 Again we need someone to help with this as well.
-Thank fully `recast` got this corvered.
-Recast has a print method which takes in an AST and returns the code.
+Thankfully `recast` got this corvered.
+Recast has a print method which takes in an AST and geenrates the code.

 ```javascript
 var updatedCode = recast.print(ast).code;